-To celebrate 100 days carnivore, today I wanted to share many of the benefits I’m grateful for since starting carnivore.
+To celebrate 100 days of Carnivore, today I wanted to share many of the benefits I’ve been grateful for since starting Carnivore.

 Keep in mind this is not an exhaustive list and is sure to grow with time.
 I am so fortunate and grateful for the results I have recognized thus far.